 When it comes time to have your day in court, you want to dress properly for the occasion.
 According to Psychology Today, how you dress affects how you are perceived.
 This is true in the courtroom as well as other settings.
-Give your case the best possible chance of succeeding by going to court in an outfit that communicates that you take the legal process seriously.
+Give your case the best possible chance of succeeding by going to court with the right attorney, and in an outfit that communicates that you take the legal process seriously.

 For women, the best choice of attire for court is a suit.
 This can be a pantsuit or a skirt suit.
 What is most important about your suit is that it fits you properly.
 If your suit is too large or too small, have it tailored so it fits you correctly.